DES157/learning/html/html.md

     window.attachEvent("onload"

 ## Forms

 how to access? document.formname... or

-in a form button defaults typp="submit", but outside a form I don't think so.
+in a form button defaults type="submit", but outside a form I don't think so.